Haiti: Sports

 Football (soccer) is the most popular sport in Haiti with hundreds of small clubs competing at the local level.
 Basketball and baseball are growing in popularity.
 Stade Sylvio Cator is the multi-purpose stadium in Port-au-Prince, currently used mostly for association football matches.
-In 1974, the Haiti national football team were only the second Caribbean team to make the World Cup.
+In 1974, the Haiti national football team were only the second Caribbean team to make the World Cup, returned to the tournament in 2026 after 52 years of absence.
 The national team won the 2007 Caribbean Nations Cup.
 The women's team also made the FIFA World Cup in 2023.

 Haiti has participated in the Olympic Games since the year 1900 and won a number of medals.
 Haitian footballer Joe Gaetjens played for the United States national team in the 1950 FIFA World Cup, scoring the winning goal in the 1–0 upset of England.